Why is this medication prescribed?

 Before taking cyclobenzaprine,

-- tell your doctor and pharmacist if you are allergic to cyclobenzaprine or any other drugs.
+- tell your doctor and pharmacist if you are allergic to cyclobenzaprine, any other medications, or any of the ingredients in cyclobenzaprine tablets or capsules.
+Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have an overactive thyroid gland, heart disease, glaucoma, or difficulty urinating.
+- tell your doctor if you have increased pressure in the eye or glaucoma, difficulty urinating, or liver disease.

 - talk to your doctor about the risks and benefits of taking cyclobenzaprine if you are 65 years of age or older.
 Older adults should not usually take cyclobenzaprine because it is not as safe or effective as other medications that can be used to treat the same condition.